 Manufacturer of semiconductor products, and has a specialist portfolio that is qualified for space applications.

 Provides satellite connectivity services.
-Also acts as network partner for the Mission to the Moon project.
+Also acts as network partner for the Mission to the Moon project and has a significant stake in AST & Science which recently went public via SPAC.

 Astrotech Corporation ($ASTC)